-Dilapidations
+Dilapidations Claims

-“I understand that navigating the complexities of a property dispute can be daunting.
-I pride myself on providing a personalised and strategic approach to every case.
-I am here to guide and support you every step of the way.”
+“I know that navigating property disputes can be daunting.
+That’s why I pride myself on providing a personalised and strategic approach to every case.
+I’m here to guide and support you every step of the way.”

 Dilapidations generally refer to a tenant’s breach of repair clauses in the leases.
 These breaches can arise during the lease term but are more commonly dealt with when the lease ends (referred to as terminal dilapidations)